Public Facility Planning

 A public facility is defined as a building in which government operations or activities occupy more than 4,000 square feet, a dedicated park exceeding 1.5 acres, a street of collector or greater capacity, or a snow disposal site.

 Site Selection and Site Plan Review

 Municipal land use regulations (Title 21) require that the Planning and Zoning Commission review proposed site selections for public facilities such as fire stations, schools and libraries.
 The Commission reviews plans for consistency with the goals, policies and land use designations of the Comprehensive Plan and other municipal plans adopted by the Assembly, as well as conformity with Title 21.
 Municipal regulations also require the the Urban Design Commission review proposed public facility project site plans.

-Role of the Physical Planning Division
+Role of the Long-Range Planning Division

-Physical Planning also assists with public facility site plan reviews.
+Long-Range Planning also assists with public facility site plan reviews.
 Staff considers off-site impacts of the facility site plan, pedestrian and vehicular traffic circulation and safety, and efficient public use, among other factors.
 The Urban Design Commission reviews public facility site plans based on these and other planning and design considerations.
 The Zoning and Platting Division generally prepares the department review for these site plans.